-Irregular heart beat elevates risk of kidney failureJanuary 17th, 2013 in Cardiology /
+Irregular heart beat elevates risk of kidney failureJanuary 17, 2013 in Medicine & Health / Cardiology

 Many people who suffer from chronic kidney disease progressively lose their kidney function over time and eventually develop a condition called end-stage renal disease – the complete failure of the kidneys – placing them in need of lifelong dialysis or a kidney transplant.